Echoes of the Reich

 Inside the console, nestled among coils and vacuum tubes he knew by touch and memory, rested an object that did not belong.

 It was no larger than his palm.
-Its surface was a dark and matte, absorbing light rather than reflecting it.
+Its surface was dark and matte, absorbing light rather than reflecting it.
 There were no seams, no rivets, no marks of machining—nothing that suggested casting, milling, or assembly.
 Its geometry resisted easy reading, angles intersecting at ratios that made his eyes resist them.

 The nearby instruments flickered.
 A needle trembled, then steadied.